hapijs-edge/hapi-plugins.com/README.md

 npm run start
 ```

 Then, open your browser to `http://localhost:8080` to view your local copy of the web application.
+The first time a query is searched, it will take a few seconds and subsequent re-searches will feel instantaneous after the cache is warmed up.

 # Options